jetnew/avisrl/README.md

-# avisrl
+# Visrl
-Agent visualization for reinforcement learning.
+Visrl (pronounced "visceral") is a tool for visualisation of reinforcement learning agent behaviour.